Skip to main content

 In our approach, high-fidelity discrete element method (DEM) simulation data is compressed using tensor decomposition methods.
 This allows us to keep a highly compressed version of the entire data set which can be fully exploited to train learning algorithms, produce enhanced reduced-order models, and perform offline-online learning by providing a compressed model which can be efficiently stored and updated by computing resources on board the vehicle for learning tasks in an online setting.

 Multi-fidelity modeling has been widely used to enhance parametric space exploration and learning outcomes when, as is the case for DEM simulations, our high-fidelity model must be queried sparingly due to its computational cost.
-We thus propose to use our tensor compression approach to construct a multi-fidelity sequence of surrogate models.
-Then, we will employ this sequence of models within a novel cost-aware active learning framework with multi-fidelity sources, in which the model providing the most information gain per unit of computational cost is queried to continue exploring the parametric space.
+We used our tensor compression approach to construct a multi-fidelity sequence of surrogate models.
+Then, we employed this sequence of models within a novel cost-aware active learning framework with multi-fidelity sources, in which the model providing the most information gain per unit of computational cost is queried to continue exploring the parametric space.

 Publications: